 Ko Tao has to offer a lot of popular activities one being snorkeling at many of Kohtao beaches.

-Attracted by the outstanding coral reefs surrounding KoTao, and the quick growth in sport scuba diving, quite a few companies have set up diving businesses on Koh Tao, these companies in turn developed resortsfor their customers, and over the years several of these resortshave become quite plush.
+Attracted by the wonderful coral reefs surrounding Ko Tao, and the growth in recreational diving, quite a few companies have setup diving businesses on Koh Tao, these companies in turn developed resortsfor their clientele, and over the years several of these resortshave become quite elegant.